CK Foster Care & Adoption Program

 - Have a love for and commitment to children;

-- If married, have been married for at least one year;
+- If married, must have been married for at least one year for foster care and two years for matched adoption;

 - Are personally committed to Jesus Christ and actively involved in a Christian church;